MoveToEx/precorder/README.md

 (precorder-py3.13) PS > py main.py
 ```

-This will start a recorder process which immediates starts recording.
-Enter some command to interact with the recorder proces:
+This will start a recorder process which immediately starts recording.
+Enter the command below to interact with the recorder process:

 - `s`: Start a new record and write all the frames in buffer to this record
 - `t`: Stop current record